GPT-5.4 Prompting Guide

 If your agent combines knowledge base lookups with booking or transfer actions, this block prevents it from skipping the lookup step.

-For agents handling batched or multi-part requests (e.g., “Check my appointment and also update my phone number”):
+For agents handling batched or multi-part requests (for example, “Check my appointment and also update my phone number”):

 GPT-5.2 would sometimes silently drop the second part of a multi-part request.
 GPT-5.4 handles this better with explicit completeness rules.